gauniverseorg/ga-docs/docs/Core-Features/Settings/System-pass-through.md

 # System Pass Through

-View and delete the internal MetaData of the instance
+View and delete the internal MetaData of the instance.